“All Scripture is given by inspiration of God, and is profitable….that the man of God may be complete” (2 Timothy 3:16-17).

 Our Lord Jesus said, “Do not lay up for yourself treasures on earth…. but lay up for yourselves treasures in heaven…for where your treasure is, there your heart will be also” (Matthew 6:19-21).

 Did Jesus say our contributions must or should always be given to the local church?
 Nope, not in so many words.
 One can make a case–as many have–for the “storehouse” of Malachi 3:10 being the church, but we need to be careful in pushing these things too far.
-What about the only church in an area being apostate and and the giver sees a family of believers in great need?
-I might say, “Give it to the needy family.”
+What about the only church in an area being apostate and the believer comes upon a family in great need?
+We might say, “Give it to the needy family.”
 I have no verse saying to do this.
 Or, what if one’s church has all the money it needs and more, yet the little church back at home is struggling to stay afloat?
-As someone asked this week, could our tithes be sent there?
+As someone asked recently, could our tithes be sent there?
 Where’s the scripture verse okaying this?

-At the moment our Lord honored the widow (Mark 12:41-44) for giving sacrificially into the temple treasury, the place was being run by a bunch of crooks.
-One chapter earlier (Mark 11:17), Jesus called them “a den of thieves.”
+At the very moment our Lord honored the widow for giving sacrificially into the temple treasury, the place was being run by a bunch of crooks (Mark 12:41-44).
+Earlier, in Mark 11:17, Jesus called them “a den of thieves.”

 To give or not to give when you disagree with how things are being run down at the church, that is the question.
 And it’s not a simply “yes or no” affair.